paulsengroup/hictk/docs/cli_reference.rst

                                 balancing.
             --mad-max FLOAT:NONNEGATIVE [5]
                                 Mask bins using the MAD-max filter.
-                                bins whose log marginal sum is less than --mad-max median absolute deviations below the median log marginal sum of all the bins in the same chromosome.
+                                Bins whose log marginal sum is less than --mad-max median absolute deviations below the median log marginal sum of all the bins in the same chromosome.
             --min-nnz UINT [10]